hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Photography**

 In the 19th Century, photography replaced the need for portrait painters and the inferior silhouette techniques.
 But they didn't all go out of work; many converted their portrait studios into photography studios.

-Photography replaced practical drafting skills for architecture and record-keeping, and displaced the veduta painters that sold who postcards to travelers in Italy.
+Photography also replaced practical drafting skills for architecture and record-keeping, and displaced the veduta painters that sold who postcards to travelers in Italy.

 We have fewer painters today, but many, many more people making pictures in one way or another, and many more people making pictorial art.

+If, in 1840, you asked "will this hurt jobs for artists?" and you thought that physical painting with oil paints was the real art form, then the answer would have been Yes.
+But, according to the much broader class of things we call "art" today, the answer would be No.

 <center>
 <figure>